-The minimal qualification for PhD applicants is: a good bachelor's degree in a relevant subject, an excellent research proposal.
+The minimum qualification for PhD applicants is: a good bachelor's degree in a relevant subject, an excellent research proposal.
 However, a Master's degree is often preferred as evidence of some experience in research.
 Holders of other qualifications are welcome to apply.

 Months of entry